semantic-systems/RE-for-KGQA-survey/README.md

 Relation Extraction (RE) is the procedure used to detect the relations between various entities in (unstructured/unlabelled) texts.
 RE is a very actively researched field and there have been a lot of very interesting papers and promising algorithms proposed in the recent years along with a multitude of high quality datasets.

-This repository's goal is to provide as clear an overview as possible of the research conducted in the last few years.
+This repositories goal is to provide an overview of the current research challenges and how they are adressed.

 If some links appear broken, you can feel free to update that link and issue a pull request.
 (Or you can just notify me, that's fine too.)

 ## Surveys: